ThePoShWolf/Modrify/README.md

 ### Building Modrify

-Building Modrify requires .NET 7 and PowerShell 7.3+ with the `InvokeBuild` module installed.
+Building Modrify requires .NET 7 and PowerShell 7.3+ with the following PowerShell modules:

+- `InvokeBuild`
+- `PlatyPS`
+- `EZOut`

 All other dependencies should be automatically resolved.

 In the root of the repository, run: